haraka/Haraka/docs/Transaction.md

 * transaction.add_line_end(cb)

-Notifies the messageStream that all the data has been received.
+Notifies the message_stream that all the data has been received.
 Supply an optional callback function that will be run once any inflight data is finished being written.